List of Altair: A Record of Battles characters: Four Sultanates

 Ismail is the 18-year-old (16 at the start of the series) third generation and current Sultan of the Biçki stratocracy, and the 45th son of Yağ Uzun.
 Raised by the leader of the Jin company since he was born, Ismail has no loyalty to his father and despises him.
 Possessing an excellent business acumen, Ismail finds his father's road construction plans with Balt-Rhein to be unbeneficial and joins Mahmut to stop him to the point of personally killing his father to get the throne.
-Although he always looks for ways to make profit, Ismail has integrity, which his father lacks, as he honors his deals and refuses to act against the interests of Greater Türkiye.
+Although he always looks for ways to make profit, Ismail has integrity, which his father lacks, as he honors his deals and refuses to act against the interests of Greater Turkey.
 Despite being sultan, Ismail continues to conduct and leave the capital city frequently on business trips.